ScryptSnake/CashMapper/README.md

     The sum of these items' value for a given *Income Profile* should result to the profile's NET income.
     Items could mirror a user's paystub breakdown.
     For example: "STATE TAXES" may be an item.
 "WAGES" may be another item.
-Income Items serve as a way for a user to have an overview of how their .NET income is computed for a given profile.
+Income Items serve as a way for a user to have an overview of how their net income is computed.

 - **Expense Items**: An anticipated expense, defined with a monthly-value.
     This type of item is not confined to any profile, but is defined with a *category*